ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Editor: overall fine but need more context, so more text.

 Member: in the IETF process how are adjacent technology handled.
-How we invoke adjacent solutions that might answer the questions people have that are addressed elsehwere.
+How we invoke adjacent solutions that might answer the questions people have that are addressed elsewhere.

-Chair: we do have some tools, documentaiton guides, wiki, applications guides and similar.
+Chair: we do have some tools, documentation guides, wiki, applications guides and similar.

 Editor: explanation of process.

 LUNCH BREAK

-**Chair kicks off the topic of the inference term**
+### Inference

-Editor: General consensus on the need for an inference category and that there is a contextual seperation from the training category.
-There is some feedback though that the inference (or RAG) category coinflates with "operating" on the data VS simply "retrieving" data.
+Editor: General agreement on the need for an inference category and that there is a contextual seperation from the training category.
+There is some feedback though that the inference (or RAG) category conflates with "operating" on the data VS simply "retrieving" data.
 But so far no one has suggested a separate category about this.

 Member: is there a scenario where there is no inference at all after a model has been trained?
 Is there word "inference" the wrong word.